soumendrak/hashnode/clezfg2ut00x3ntnvcmt14kiu.md

 }
 ```

-This schema defines that the data must be an object with the properties "name" and "age".
+This schema defines the data as an object with the properties "name" and "age".
 The "name" property must be a string, and the "age" property must be an integer.

 ### **additionalProperties**